 Watch the video below for a quick overview on how to use object labels.

-You can view, create, and delete labels in two places:
+You can add labels in two places.

 This is where you can view, create, add or delete a label for one specific object.

 To create a label, just start typing in the empty bar under Labels.
-If there are already labels in use, these will pop up as suggestions.
+If there are already labels in use in this project model, they will pop up as suggestions.

 Viewing and hiding labels

-Labels are not only visible on an object’s detail view, but also within the tree structure on the left side of your screen.
+Labels are not only visible on an object’s detail view, but also in the tree structure on the left side of your screen.
 Sometimes, a tree can get a little crowded if a project utilizes many different types of labels.